filecoin-project/filecoin-docs/content/en/storage-provider/infrastructure/reference-architectures/index.md

 ## Solo storage providing

-Please take a look at the presentation Benjamin Hoejsbo, from [PIKNIK](https://www.piknik.com) gave where they examine solo storage provider setups.
-The presentation is from 2022 but the content is still relevant (in March 2023).
+Please take a look at the presentation Benjamin Hoejsbo from [PIKNIK](https://www.piknik.com) gave, in which solo storage provider setups are examined.
+The presentation is from 2022, but the content is still relevant as of March 2023.

 {{< youtube "LKMjCgo-fkA" >}}